What Is Collagen and Why Does It Differ from Regular Protein?

 - Morning (empty stomach): 10-15 g collagen peptides with vitamin C (vitamin C is required for collagen synthesis in the body)

-- 45-60 minutes before training: 15 g collagen peptides + 50 mg vitamin C. This timing is scientifically supported — Keith Baar's research group at UC Davis has shown that consuming collagen before exercise increases collagen synthesis in tendons and ligaments
+- 45-60 minutes before training: 15 g collagen peptides + 50 mg vitamin C. This timing is scientifically supported — Shaw et al. (2017) from UC Davis showed that vitamin C-enriched gelatin consumed before intermittent activity augments collagen synthesis in tendons and ligaments

 - Before bed: Collagen also works well before sleep, supporting overnight connective tissue recovery.
 Combine with casein protein for comprehensive overnight recovery